McCarthy fails for 3rd long day in GOP House speaker fight

 WASHINGTON (AP) — For a long and frustrating third day, divided Republicans kept the speaker’s chair of the U.S. House sitting empty Thursday, as party leader Kevin McCarthy failed again and again in an excruciating string of ballots to win enough GOP votes to seize the chamber’s gavel.

-Pressure was building as McCarthy lost seventh, eighth and then historic ninth and 10th rounds of voting, surpassing the number it took the last time this happened, 100 years ago, in a prolonged fight to choose a speaker in a disputed election.
+Pressure was building as McCarthy lost seventh, eighth and then historic ninth, 10th and 11th rounds of voting, surpassing the number 100 years ago, in a prolonged fight to choose a speaker in a disputed election.
+By nightfall, despite raucous protests from Democrats, Republicans voted to adjourn and return Friday to try again.

 With McCarthy’s supporters and foes locked in stalemate, the House could not formally open for the new session of Congress.
 And feelings of boredom, desperation and annoyance seemed increasingly evident.

-One McCarthy critic, Rep. Matt Gaetz of Florida, cast votes in two rounds for Donald Trump — a symbolic but pointed sign of the broad divisions over the Republican Party’s future.
-Then he went further, moving the day from protest toward the absurd in formally nominating the former president to be House speaker in the 11th vote.
+One McCarthy critic, Rep. Matt Gaetz of Florida, cast votes for Donald Trump — a symbolic but pointed sign of the broad divisions over the Republican Party’s future.
+Then he went further, moving the day from protest toward the absurd in formally nominating the former president to be House speaker on the 11th ballot.
+Trump got one vote, from Gaetz, drawing laughter.

-As night fell on the second anniversary of the Jan.
+As night fell before the second anniversary of the Jan.
 6, 2021, attack on the Capitol by Trump supporters trying to overturn Joe Biden’s election, Democrats said it was time to get serious.

 “This sacred House of Representatives needs a leader,” said Democrat Joe Neguse of Colorado, nominating his own party’s leader, Hakeem Jeffries, as speaker.